ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The set of Connection Properties that are supported for setting and getting on a Connection are described in {{I-D.ietf-taps-interface}}.
-For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport Services implementation should store the properties in storage common to all protocols, and notify all protocol instances in the Protocol Stack whenever the properties have been modified by the application. {{!RFC8303}} and {{!RFC8304}} offer guidance on how to do this for TCP, MPTCP, SCTP, UDP and UDP-Lite; see {#specific-protocol-considerations} for a description of a back-tracking method to find the relevant protocol primitives using these documents.
+For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport Services implementation should store the properties in storage common to all protocols, and notify all protocol instances in the Protocol Stack whenever the properties have been modified by the application. {{!RFC8303}} and {{!RFC8304}} offer guidance on how to do this for TCP, MPTCP, SCTP, UDP and UDP-Lite; see {{specific-protocol-considerations}} for a description of a back-tracking method to find the relevant protocol primitives using these documents.
 For Protocol-specific Properties, such as the User Timeout that applies to TCP, the Transport Services implementation only needs to update the relevant protocol instance.

 If an error is encountered in setting a property (for example, if the application tries to set a TCP-specific property on a Connection that is